markjnkim/es_mod/01-html/content/step-5-trainers.md

 > DEEP DIVE: More info on the `<article>` tag [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article)

+Before we move on, let's touch upon this image's `alt` attribute value.
+In Lesson 4, we discussed one way of using `alt` by leaving its value empty.
+This is because the image it was associated with was not important for the overall user experience, known as a "decorative" image.
+In this case the image does serve as content to the page, known as a "simple" image, so we need to give it a more meaningful `alt` value.
+Some rules about `alt` values:

+- Describe the image in under 140 characters

+- It should convey the content and purpose of the image

+- It should not begin with "image of..." or "graph of...", as screen readers already provide that context

-Another note about this trainer's content is that besides the name, role, and image/alt values, there is nothing really unique to this trainer as far as class naming goes.
-As we'll see as we build out the other two trainers, we'll be able to reuse those classes, so we can actually concern ourselves with making sure this one `<article>` looks good first before we move onto the other two.
+As we'll see when we build out the other two trainers, we'll be able to reuse the classes we included here, so we can actually concern ourselves with making sure this one `<article>` looks good first before we move onto the other two.
 With that said, let's tackle the styling and CSS!

 ## Styling the trainer